johbry17/Waypoints-A-Personal-BioGeography/data_dictionary.md

 ### **Notes**
 - This structure is flexible.
 If new columns are needed, they can be added without breaking existing data.
-- The data is stored in **Google Sheets**, but exported as JSON for use in the map.
+- The data is stored in **Google Sheets**, but exported as JSON and CSV for use in the map.

 ---